-Disconnect the motor wires in the terminal compartment of the actuator.
-The terminal block, along with the barrier plate or chassis (depending upon the model), should be removed as an assembly from the actuator body to access the wires beneath.
+First disconnect the motor wires in the terminal compartment of the actuator.
+The terminal block and barrier plate should be removed from the actuator body as an assembly to access the wires beneath.

-After lifting the chassis or barrier plate assembly, the three motor wires may now be disconnected.
+After lifting the barrier plate assembly, the three motor wires may now be disconnected.
 Remove the black motor wire from the terminal "B" post, cut the red motor wire near the red-yellow-red butt joint and disconnect the green wire from the motor capacitor.
 Remove the mounting screws and then carefully slide the motor assembly out of the actuator body.